Walking Tour: Stop Q

 Scott Here

 Anne Rutherford Scott, the mother of Sir Walter Scott, died in December 1819 and was buried in the churchyard of St John’s Episcopal Chapel at the west end of Princes Street.
-Scott himself organised the burial arrangements and had previously secured burial ground there for members of the Rutherford family.
+Shortly before her death, Scott purchased part of a family burial enclosure within the newly completed Dormitory, an enclosed burial ground designed to provide privacy and security.

 The Bigger Theme